What That Dark Streak On Your Roof Really Means (And It’s Not Dirt)

 People Also Ask

 The optimal time to remove moss from a roof is during the late spring or early fall.
 These periods typically offer dry, mild weather, which is crucial.
 The roof surface needs to be completely dry before and during the cleaning process for safety and effectiveness.
 Attempting removal during winter or rainy seasons is not recommended, as a wet roof is slippery and hazardous, and moisture can promote the moss's rapid regrowth.
 After professional removal, applying a zinc or copper-based treatment at the ridge line is a standard industry practice to inhibit future moss growth.
-Regular inspections and keeping roof valleys clear of debris are key to long-term prevention.
+This preventative measure, combined with keeping roof valleys and gutters clear of debris, provides long-term protection.

 Related Blogs